mrmowji/blog/draft/git.md

 # this results in a repository with uncommitted modifications
 git reset --mixed HEAD~1

-# if it's not the latest hash (a previous hash, or a hash which if dangled or is child of the current hash but it's not a branch's HEAD), you'll move to a non-existent (temporary) branch; use `git log` and `git branch` to see (this puts us in a detached HEAD state, which means our HEAD is no longer on the tip of a branch)
+# if it's not the latest hash (a previous hash, or a hash which if dangled or is child of the current hash but it's not a branch's HEAD, or it's from a remote repo/branch), you'll move to a non-existent (temporary) branch; use `git log` and `git branch` to see (this puts us in a detached HEAD state, which means our HEAD is no longer on the tip of a branch)
 git checkout <commit-hash>

 # checkout by tag (e.g. v1)